 During his professional playing career Valeri was able to travel around the world during which his interest in food and wine kept developing.
 His teammates with Montreal introduced him to wine and soon his cellar became more than just a small collection – representing wines collected from his many travels.
 This has become even more of a passion since he retired from the world of hockey in 2005.

-During a trip to the Napa Valley he stumbled upon the beautiful estate winery of Chateau Boswell and met their winemaker (at the time) Josh Peeples.
+During a trip to the Napa Valley he visited the beautiful estate winery of Chateau Boswell and met Josh Peeples (who we originally met with to try the Bure wines).
+Josh introduced the Bure’s to winemaker Luc Morlet who ultimately crafted a number of the Bure vintages.
 A friendship soon formed which became a partnership after Valeri decided to turn his passion into a commercial venture.

 The Bure’s purchased a 2-acre hillside piece of land north of the town of St. Helena in 2011 which they use as a second home (their primary residence is in Malibu, Los Angeles).
 This property is located on St. Helena bench-land – a part of the sub-appellation that is elevated from the valley floor at the edge of the Mayacamas mountain range.
 This is a premium vineyard neighborhood which includes neighbors such as Colgin’s Tychson Hill, Grace Family Vineyards, Revana Winery and Vineyard 29.

 And while they source most of the grapes for their wines from premium parcels both in Napa and neighboring Sonoma County, an approximately 0.6 of an acre of Cabernet Sauvignon is planted on this tiny parcel.
 Originally planted in 2001 using the Bosché clone budwood obtained from Dick Grace, founder of Grace Family Vineyards.